-- 10. The term "Investigation" means a process formally commenced by the Medical Executive Committee to determine the validity to a concern or complaint raised against a practitioner. - 11.
-The term "Review" means a preliminary fact-finding process that may be initiated by a committee, a department or a representative of a committee or department, which may include a preliminary fact-finding process to determine whether to request an investigation. - 12.
+- 10. The term "Investigation" means a process formally commenced by the medical executive committee to determine the validity to a concern or complaint raised against a Practitioner.
+An investigation does not include activity of the Provider Wellbeing Committee and a routine or general review of cases or a routine review of a particular Practitioner is not in investigation.
+An investigation is closed when the MEC completes its review, which includes but is not limited to not taking action but tracking and trending or monitoring to assure no further issues. - 11.
+The term "Review" means a preliminary fact-finding process that may be initiated by a committee, a department or a representative of a committee or department, which may include a preliminary fact-finding process to determine whether to request of commence an investigation. - 12.
 The term "Chief Executive Officer" means the individual appointed by the Board of Trustees to act in its behalf in overall management of the Health System. - 13.
 The term "Department" refers to a clinical unit of the Medical Staff that represents a clinical specialty and its subspecialties. - 14.
 The term "Department Chair" refers to the individual who is chief of a Department who is selected in accordance with these Bylaws.
-The Chair is to live locally and work at Alameda Hospital more than half-time. - 15.
-The term "Advanced Practice Provider" or "APP" means an individual who practices in an APP category approved by the Board of Trustees and who meets the requirements contained in the APP Policies and Procedures and other applicable Medical Staff documents. - 16.
-The term "Medical Staff Year" refers to the period from January 1 to December 31. - 17.
-The term "Monthly" when referring to meetings, means at least ten (10) times per year. - 18.
-The term "Good Standing" means a member is not currently the subject of any recommended or final corrective action against his or her membership or privileges. - 19.
-The term "Chief of Staff" means the chief officer of the medical staff elected by members of the Medical Staff pursuant to these Bylaws.
+The Chair is to live locally and work at the Health System a minimum of 180 hours. - 15.
+The term "Division Chief" refers to the individual selected in accordance with these Bylaws to direct one of the Divisions of the Department. - 16.
+The term "Site Director" refers to the individual who is appointed by the Department Chair to lead that Department at the local site. - 17.
+The term "Advance Practice Professional" or "APP" means an individual who practices in an APP category approved by the Board of Trustees and who meets the requirements contained in the APP Policies and Procedures and other applicable Medical Staff documents. - 18.
+The term "Medical Staff Year" refers to the period beginning at the annual general Medical Staff meeting of a given year and ending at the annual general Medical Staff meeting of the following year. - 19.
+The term "House Staff" means individuals who are accepted into an approved postgraduate medical education program at this institution, or an affiliated facility, and who treat patients under the supervision and direction of the faculty members of the Medical Staff. - 20.
+The term "Monthly" when referring to meetings, means at least ten (10) times per year. - 21.
+The term "Good Standing" means a member is not currently the subject of any recommended or final corrective action against his or her membership or privileges. - 22.
+The term "Chief of Staff" means the chief officer of the medical staff elected by members of the medical staff.